 Not so today.
 Bellemont is home to the Grand Canyon Harley-Davidson dealership, the Route 66 Roadhouse Bar & Grill, and a Camping World dealership, all of which welcome bikers with enthusiasm.
 The Pine Breeze Motel still sits idle along old Route 66 south of Bellemont with peeling white paint and grass creeping at its sides.
 The original “NO VACANCY” sign of the Pine Breeze Motel is proudly displayed hanging above the pool tables at the Bar & Grill.

-Bellemont began its life as a stop along the Atlantic & Pacific Railroad in 1882, where natural springs of the area provided water to the thirsty steam engines.
-Named for Belle Smith, the daughter of the superintendent of the railroad, Bellemont soon became a lumbering center, complete with its own sawmill.
+Bellemont began its life as a stop along the Atlantic & Pacific Railroad in 1882, where natural springs provided water to the thirsty steam engines.
+Named for Belle Smith, the daughter of the railroad superintendent, Bellemont soon became a lumbering center, complete with its sawmill.
 In 1887, a post office was established.

 When Route 66 originally came through, it was first built north of where I-40 is today.
 Later it was changed in 1931, taking a more southerly course.

 Shortly after the attack on Pearl Harbor, the government built the Navajo Army Depot at Bellemont, where ammunition and explosives were stored and shipped when needed.
 Still a very small community, the town had little more than a store and a couple of gas stations.
 Later the Whiting Brothers established a gas station and motel in east Bellemont, of which little is left today but a pile of rubble.

 In 1982, Camp Navajo was taken over by the Arizona National Guard and is still utilized as a training facility.

 The old Pine Breeze Inn and the remains of the Whiting Brothers Service Station and motel are on the south frontage road one mile east of the Harley Davidson dealership, on a cracked and overgrown piece of pavement.